MACD Indicator Oscillator Technical Analysis Fast Line & Signal Line

 There's also the MACD center line which is also known as the zero mark & it's a neutral point between buyers & sellers trading the market.

-Values above the center-mark are considered bullish signals while those below are bearish trade signals.
+Values above the center-mark are considered bullish signals while those below are bearish signals.

-The MACD indicator being an oscillator, oscillates above & below this center line.
+MACD indicator being an oscillator, oscillates above and below this center line.